pmndrs/react-nil/readme.md

 Though if you think about it, managing side effects and async ops in Node is hard.
 In React all of this comes inbuilt and is trivial to manage: you pack away side-effects into useEffect, memoize tasks via useMemo, there is Suspense to orchestrate async ops where component A can await component B and access it by reference, context to communicate data, optional concurrency to maintain fast response.
 And of course — the entire React eco system is available: Redux, Recoil, GraphQl, whatever you need.

+Each "user" that connects to your express app could be represented by a component, mounted and managed by React.
+It cleans up after itself in the unmount Phase.
+Same for each task, operiation, request, etc. Logical components simply allow you to express stateful logic in a meaningful way as opposed to the imperative salad you would otherwise have.

 You can try a small demo here: https://codesandbox.io/s/react-nil-mvpry

 #### How does it work?